 General University Awards for S.C.
 Residents

-While these awards generally cannot be combined with one another (see Lieber Scholars Award and USC STEM Supplement below), they can be combined with a South Carolina state lottery funded scholarship, making your USC education even more affordable!
+While these awards generally cannot be combined with one another (see Presidential Scholars Award, Provost Scholars Award and USC STEM Supplement below), they can be combined with a South Carolina state lottery funded scholarship, making your UofSC education even more affordable!

 Stamps Scholars annual value: Up to $20,000

 Four-year value: Up to $90,000

 1801 Scholars Award annual value: $10,000

 The Stamps Scholars, Carolina Scholars and 1801 Scholars Awards are the University of South Carolina’s most prestigious awards bestowed on South Carolina residents.
 If you have a strong academic record and are a leader in your high school and community, we encourage you to apply for the Top Scholars competition for these awards.
 Fifty scholar candidates are invited to participate in an interview weekend, after which 20 candidates are named Carolina Scholars and 25 are named 1801 Scholars.